An anti-ageing substance that supports healthy bones and blood vessels.

-Vitamin K was discovered by the Danish researcher Henrik C. P. Dam at the Biochemical Institute at Copenhagen University already in the early 1930’s.
-During experimental studies on chickens fed with a low-fat diet he discovered an unknown substance that was necessary in order for the blood to coagulate.
+Vitamin K was discovered by the Danish researcher Henrik C. P. Dam at the Biochemical Institute at Copenhagen University already in the early 1930s.
+During experimental studies on chickens fed with a low-fat diet, he discovered an unknown substance necessary for the blood to coagulate.
 The fat-soluble vitamin was named vitamin K after its function: necessary for coagulation.

-Some years later the American researcher Edward A. Doisy managed to determine the molecular structure of vitamin K1 and synthesize it in the laboratory.
-Later it was proven that several related molecular structures could have the same function – these were also called K-vitamins (K1, K2).
+Some years later, the American researcher Edward A. Doisy managed to determine the molecular structure of vitamin K1 and synthesize it.
+Later, several related molecular structures could have the same function – these were also called K-vitamins (K1, K2).
 In 1943 Dam and Doisy were awarded the Nobel Prize in Medicine for their discoveries.
 Vitamin K is a collective term for a group of vitamins with more or less common molecular structures.

 Studies of different foods

 Today we know a lot about the effect of vitamin K. Some population groups have a diet containing much larger quantities of vitamin K than others.
-In Japan, the dish natto, with high concentrations of vitamin K2/MK-7, is a traditional dish that has been served for hundreds of years.
-Of the European countries it is the Netherlands that has been especially active in conducting research on vitamin K. This might be due to the fact that the Netherlands is known for its wonderful cheeses and that the population eat a lot of dairy products in general, including cheese.
-Researchers in the United States are mostly focusing on vitamin K1, but they are discovering that vitamin K1 is not as efficient as K2.
+In Japan, the dish natto, with high vitamin K2/MK-7, is a traditional dish that has been served for hundreds of years.
+Of the European countries, the Netherlands has been especially active in researching vitamin K. This might be since the Netherlands is known for its wonderful cheeses and that the population eats a lot of dairy products in general, including cheese.
+Researchers in the United States are mostly focusing on vitamin K1, but they discover that vitamin K1 is not as efficient as K2.

 Vitamin K2 and bone health

-Bone is formed and broken down continuously as long as we live, both to repair small injuries and to make it possible for the body to utilize the large calcium reserves the bone tissue, in order to preserve vital functions.
+Bone is formed and broken down continuously as long as we live.
+Both repair small injuries and make it possible for the body to utilize the large calcium reserves in the bone tissue to preserve vital functions.
 During childhood and adolescence, the rate of formation is greater than the rate of decomposition.
-After the age of ca. 25-30 this changes, leading to a gradual loss of bone strength and mass.
+After the age of ca. 25-30, this changes, leading to a gradual loss of bone strength and mass.

-Several important studies conducted in Japan have identified that vitamin K2 (as menaquionone-7 or MK-7) in natto (bacterial fermented soya beans) has an especially good effect on bone health.
-Women from areas in Japan with a high consumption of natto are shown to have less broken bones and bone fractures and to have generally better bone health than women from districts where the food natto is less common.
-Currently natto is the dish that is measured to have the highest content of K2/MK-7.
+Several important studies conducted in Japan have identified that vitamin K2 (as menaquinone-7 or MK-7) in natto (bacterially fermented soya beans) has an excellent effect on bone health.
+Women from areas in Japan with high consumption of natto have fewer broken bones and bone fractures and generally better bone health than women from districts where the food natto is less common.
+Currently, natto is the dish that is measured to have the highest content of K2/MK-7.

 Studies show that vitamin K2 has a positive effect on cardiovascular disease.

-K2 is the most effective form of vitamin K for bone health Studies from Europe and the United States have confirmed the discoveries in Asia: K2 is the most effective form of vitamin K when it comes to bone health.
-Vitamin K1 also has an effect, but due to the rapid turnover of vitamin K1 in the body, much larger doses of K1 are required to achieve the same effects as smaller doses of K2.
+K2 is the most effective form of vitamin K for bone health Studies from Europe, and the United States have confirmed the discoveries in Asia: K2 is the most effective form of vitamin K when it comes to bone health.
+Vitamin K1 also affects, but due to the rapid turnover of vitamin K1 in the body, much larger doses of K1 are required to achieve the same effects as smaller doses of K2.

-The most extensive clinical study so far on vitamin K2/MK-7 is from the Netherlands – a double blind placebo-controlled study with a total of 244 postmenopausal women (Ref.
+The most extensive clinical study so far on vitamin K2/MK-7 is from the Netherlands – a double-blind placebo-controlled study with a total of 244 postmenopausal women (Ref.
 Osteoporosis Int.
 2013).
-This study shows that vitamin K2/MK-7 gives a good effect, but that it takes some time before the effect becomes apparent.
-It was after two years of regular consumption of vitamin K2/MK-7, that a delay in “natural” bone decay was documented.
-A review of relevant studies that are currently published show that vitamin K2/MK-7 has a good effect on bone health and is more efficient than vitamin K1, but that measurable changes in bone indicators such as bone mass, mineral density and bone strength show up after 2-3 years.
-Vitamin K2/MK-7 is therefore first and foremost a preventative supplement that should be taken regularly over time in order to reduce the risk of age-related changes in the bone tissue – which again might lead to osteoporosis.
+This study shows that vitamin K2/MK-7 has a good effect but takes some time before the effect becomes apparent.
+After two years of regular consumption of vitamin K2/MK-7, a delay in “natural” bone decay was documented.
+A review of relevant studies that are currently published shows that vitamin K2/MK-7 has a good effect on bone health and is more efficient than vitamin K1, but that measurable changes in bone indicators such as bone mass, mineral density and bone strength show up after 2-3 years.
+Vitamin K2/MK-7 is, therefore, first and foremost, a preventative supplement that should be taken regularly over time to reduce the risk of age-related changes in the bone tissue – which again might lead to osteoporosis.